Crank: High Voltage: Critical response

 Some critics were displeased with how the film treated minorities.
-Catsoulis said the film "vigorously abuses Mexicans, Asians, women and the disabled with equal-opportunity glee".
+Catsoulis said the film "vigorously abuses Mexicans, Asians, women and the disabled with equal-opportunity glee."
 Larman pointed out what he saw as "extreme misogyny and racism", citing one usage of the racial slur "chink"; he noted that although "nothing should be off limits in comedy", the film only amounted to "flashy, arrogant emptiness".
 Zacharek found the homosexual jokes "particularly unsettling", and said the film treated Efren Ramirez's new role "as if he's as worthless as the women".
 Scheck wrote, however, "What makes [the film] all palatable is the comic lunacy injected into the proceedings, which often take on a decidedly surreal quality."

 The film's visuals were also a subject of criticism.
 Nelson wrote, "As in Crank, high-def video shooting lends a suitably garish immediacy to the frenzied action. [...]
 The directors are content to replay the same Red Bull six-pack aesthetic — rack zooms, split-screens, and whiplash pans aplenty — with been-there-done-that disinterest."
 Zacharek complained that the actresses were "made to look as cheap and ugly as possible" by being "shot in hard light that highlights every skin flaw", and that the "choppy" camerawork made Jason Statham barely noticeable.
-Markovitz, however, said the film "is as visually stunning as it is absurdly offensive".
+Markovitz, however, said the film "is as visually stunning as it is absurdly offensive."

-Zacharek said Statham lacked the energy and charisma he displayed in the original, lamenting that the sequel made him "[look] miserable, as if appearing in this lousy picture just sucked all the heart right out of him".
+Zacharek said Statham lacked the energy and charisma he displayed in the original, lamenting that the sequel made him "[look] miserable, as if appearing in this lousy picture just sucked all the heart right out of him."
 Some critics, however, praised Statham's performance; Scheck said the actor "anchors the proceedings with his simmering charisma and impressive physicality", while Tilly called it one of his best efforts "with little seeming regard for his own physical well-being".

 Home media

 Crank: High Voltage was released via DVD and Blu-ray on September 8, 2009 in the United States.
 At the DVD sales chart, Crank opened at No. 2, selling 305,000 units which translates to $5,345,078 in revenue.
 As per the latest figures, 827,000 units have been sold, acquiring revenue of over $15 million.
 This does not include Blu-ray sales or DVD rentals.
-In Germany, the uncut DVD and Blu-ray was indexed on March 31, 2010.
+In Germany, the uncut DVD and Blu-ray was released on March 31, 2010.

 Possible sequel

 Regarding a third film, actress Smart said "It's been talked about."
 Smart also noted that Crank 3 might be made in 3D.
 During an 'Ask me anything' on Reddit, Brian Taylor gave a possible 2013 release date for Crank 3.
 In March 2015, Statham gave an update on the sequel, saying that he'd love to do it and he was waiting for Neveldine and Taylor to "get their heads together."
 Statham stated that Neveldine and Taylor "have a loose idea.
-They haven’t written the script."
+They haven't written the script."
 In January 2018, Brian Taylor stated it would "be a while" until there was a Crank 3 due to profitability concerns and high expectations.